darkocujic/homeserver-local/README.md

 ## Instructions

-1. Copy `.env.sample` to `.env`
+1. Enter a folder of a service `cd homepage`
-2. Populate values
+2. Start services with `docker compose up -d`

-3. Start services with
+Additional configurations might be available in each respective folder, use at will.

 ## Notices